Marie-Louise von Motesiczky Charitable Trust Collaborative MA Programme

-From 2014-16, the Marie-Louise von Motesiczky Charitable Trust is supporting a new two-year interdisciplinary research-led programme at The Courtauld Institute of Art.
-The project is a collaboration between Dr Klara Kemp-Welch from The Courtauld and Dr Beata Hock as Visiting Scholar from the University of Leipzig, and consists of two parts:
+From 2014-16, the Marie-Louise von Motesiczky Charitable Trust was supporting a two-year interdisciplinary research-led programme at The Courtauld Institute of Art.
+The project was a collaboration between Dr Klara Kemp-Welch from The Courtauld and Dr Beata Hock as Visiting Scholar from the University of Leipzig, and consists of two parts:

 - The development of a new MA special Option on Central European modernism;

 - A series of research events designed to further explore new directions in Central European modernism studies.